ramyaxmad/Movie-Recommender/README.md

  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
+>
+> People have different tastes in movies, whether it be action, horror, rom-com, etc. Our movie recommender allows the users to find interesting movies based on movies they already enjoy through a reliable algorithm that sources real-world data.
+This is better than receiving recommendations from friends or family because those around you do not have a full understanding of every movie in the world and all of their respective information/data (Rotten Tomatoes ratings, Audience ratings, cast members, genres, etc.).
+However, our recommender will use all of these pieces of information in order to generate a list of movies that will have logical and evidence-based suggestions.
+> The programming language we intend to use is C++, as the rubric recommends.
+We will use information provided by various professional sources, such as Rotten Tomatoes.
+IMDb, and Netflix for example.
+> Our primary source of input will be through user input through the terminal.
+Within the terminal, the user will be prompted with various questions about their movie preferences, such as a preferred director, favorite cast member, genre, and even language.
+These inputs will be run through our back-end algorithm and will end up outputting a list of 20 or more movie recommendations, depending on if there exists a long enough list based on the given parameters.
+The list will primarily be sorted on its “compatibility score” with the user.
+We may include different sorting options, such as sorting the recommendations based on the release dates of the films.
+>
+>
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column